Where is Mt. Everest located?

 At last, Rising Adventure arranges each and everything that you need for the EBC trek including the mandatory documents like TIMs and Permit, and other required official papers.
 Therefore, you do not need to be worried.
 Besides, most of the trekking gear can be hired in Kathmandu only, but also in the Everest zone.
 But we recommend you hire such things in Kathmandu where you can get them easily at a low cost than in the Everest region.

 Is there mobile or camera charging facilities in the mountain?

 Yes, there are facilities for charging mobile, cameras, and other electronic devices in the mountain.
-But you need to pay especially at the higher altitude places.
-So, it would be better to take a charging back up with you and use it in the mountain.
+But you need to pay especially at higher altitude places.
+So, it would be better to take a charging backup with you and use it in the mountain.

 Is Everest Base Camp Trek doable in January?

 After the second week of January, the weather in the Everest region gets a bit warmer (almost 11 degrees centigrade) during the day while cooler up to -5 degrees in the evening.
-However, a simple mattress and a sleeping bag are sufficient to spend a night in the higher elevation.
+However, a simple mattress and a sleeping bag are sufficient to spend a night at a higher elevation.